Mike11199/HashMap-Python-Implementation/README.md

                     self._size += 1
                     return

-            # IF NOT THE VALUE IS NOT A TOMBSTONE, BUT IS EQUAL TO THE CURRENT KEY, SIMPLY UPDATE THE VALUE AND RETURN
+            # IF THE VALUE IS NOT A TOMBSTONE, BUT IS EQUAL TO THE CURRENT KEY, SIMPLY UPDATE THE VALUE AND RETURN
             elif self._buckets[quad_index].key == key:
                 self._buckets[quad_index].value = value
                 return